TankerHQ/spec/concepts.md

 [Device Signature Key Pair]: concepts.md#device-keys "Used when the user signs a block"
 [Group Encryption Key Pair]: concepts.md#user-group-keys "Used when sharing data securely within a group"
 [Group Signature Key Pair]: concepts.md#user-group-keys "Used when the user modifies a group"
-[Local Encrypted Storage]: concepts.md#device-id "A place where sensitive data is stored, encrypted at rest"
+[Local Encrypted Storage]: concepts.md#device-id "A place where key materials are stored, encrypted at rest while the Tanker session is closed"
+[Local Clear Storage]: concepts.md#device-id "A place where key materials are stored after they are decrypted while the Tanker session is open"
 [Resource Encryption Key]: concepts.md#resource-keys "A symmetric key that can be exchanged securely across users"
-[Shared Encrypted Key]: concepts.md#resource-keys "The result of encrypting a Resource Encryption Key"
+[Shared Encrypted Key]: concepts.md#resource-keys "The result of encrypting a Resource Encryption Key for a recipient"
 [Trustchain Signature Key Pair]: concepts.md#trustchain-keys "Root of the Trustchain - used to sign user additions"
 [User Encryption Key Pair]: concepts.md#user-keys "Used for sharing encrypted keys across users"
 [User ID]: concepts.md#user-id "Unique identifier of a user"